What is Bluesnarfing and How to Prevent It?

 Loss of Accounts

-This risk is why it's so important that everyone uses random and strong password generator for every necessary account.
+This risk is why it's so important that everyone uses a random and strong password generator for every necessary account.
 While it's challenging to keep track of all of them, password managers are a convenient and secure way to keep everything organized.

 What Are the Signs of a Bluesnarfing Attack?